FOR-THE-HORDE-OPUS/Orgrimmar/README.md

 ## Implementatiom details

+### Libraries in use

+* gitpython
+* tensorflow

-### The test analyser
+### The tests analyser
 * Analyse code based on git commit locally
+  * The commit log (obtained via gitpython) is formatted into a strings that can be used as training data
-* Utilize AI/ML tooling to format each commit into a string
+* Utilize AI/ML tooling for data training and prediction
-  * Each commit
+  * We use Keras RNN (Recurrent Neural Network) API of tensorflow in this exercise
-* Some data training is applied to
-  * Recognize relevance between commit and the list of tests
+  * Data training is applied to recognize relevance between commits and the list of tests

 ### The training data

 ### Limitations
 * It currently assumes that each commit is already pre-formatted into a string that be used as training data.

+## Additional findings
+* Sample data needs to be large and diversified enough to produce more accurate predictions
+* With the actual source code experimented in the exercise, more different classes and methods under tests result in better prediction.